volkovasystems/v5/test-results/README.md

 Each file contains:
 - TAP version declaration
 - Test suite metadata with timestamps
-- All test results from installation and core-system suites
+- All test results from installation and core-tool suites
 - Summary information and failure details

 ## Usage